-A prominent theme of the Book of Mormon is, however, that people seldom follow the Lord's servants when they are sent among the people, especially when living conditions are soft, comfortable, easy, and prosperity abounds.
-During these periods, people ignore God, reject his prophets, and become distracted from their goal to obtain "immortality and eternal life."
+A prominent theme of the Book of Mormon is, however, that people seldom follow the Lord's servants when they are sent, especially when living conditions are soft, comfortable, and easy and prosperity abounds.
+During these periods people ignore God, reject His prophets, and become distracted from their goal to obtain "immortality and eternal life" (Moses 1:39).

 From the rebellion of Laman and Lemuel against Lehi and against Nephi to the fall of Moroni's people, the Book of Mormon is replete with examples of people who ignored the counsel of their living prophets.
-The result was a "ripening in iniquity" until the inhabitants were destroyed by civil war or natural disasters (see 2 Nephi 28:16; Alma 10:19; Hel 5:2; 6:40; 8:26; 11:37; 13:14; 3 Nephi 8; Ether 2:9; and 9:20).
+The result was a "ripening in iniquity" until the inhabitants were destroyed by civil war or natural disasters (see 2 Nephi 28:16; Alma 10:19; Helaman 5:2; 6:40; 8:26; 11:37; 13:14; 3 Nephi 8; Ether 2:9; 9:20).